- 01202 966521

 Profile of Teaching UG

-- Service Improvement Project (L6) Unit Lead working with student led multidisciplinary teams (MDT’s).
+- Team Working for Service Improvement (TWSI) (L6) Unit Lead working with student led multidisciplinary teams (MDT’s).
 Tasked to help facilitate the unit launch to enthuse innovation and engagement in the student lead project teams.
 Throughout the unit I provide team guidance and mentorship as they collectively work towards their project objectives and goals.
 Ensuring a constructive distribution of individual workloads across the team with any academic intervention, if required.
 The nature of the unit framework challenges the MDTs’ professional relationships with compromise, conflict and negotiation all common place throughout the unit.
 All of which are great skills and experiences to develop and learn from across all healthcare disciplines.
 With the grand finale of watching and marking the final presentations, from the various project teams, I look to develop how the teams think about what they have to do to ensure that collectively produce interesting and innovative solutions and products.

 - Anatomy, Physiology and Pharmacology for Paramedics (L4) Shared Unit Leadership continues the development of this amalgamated unit to ensure that our new students have a sound introduction to our programme.
 The latest version is to be facilitated entirely online through the Virtual Learning Environment (VLE) to include further formative assessments at each stage to instil and promote independent self-learning skills to our latest cohort.
 The team that we lead to produce this is work is embracing new technology to promote a positive student experience, with the challenges and short comings of remote delivery.
 I am working to evolve the summative unit assessment to support the recognition of our students learning across the systems of this fundamental theoretical unit that is scaffolded to future units across our spiral curriculum.